rolsn/normalizer/README.md

 # Normalizer

-This is a small React app that allows researchers to configure and apply subscales for normalization of survey answers.
+This is a small React app that allows researchers to configure and apply subscales for normalization of survey answers with a fully responsive mobile layout.

 # Running